jim-easterbrook/python-gphoto2/README.rst

 Python's ``distutils`` are used to build and install python-gphoto2::

     python setup.py build
-    python setup.py build
     sudo python setup.py install

-Note the repetition of the ``build`` command - the first one runs SWIG and creates Python interface files which are then built on the second run.

 Connect a digital camera to your computer, switch it on, and try one of the example programs::